-The second kind of problem is a structural operating deficit that continues long enough to burn through reserves and is not resolved by revenue increases or spending cuts quickly enough for the municipality to avoid running out of cash as it attempts to meet necessary and fixed expenses such as debt service and payroll.
-A municipality with this type of problem could be pushed over the edge by a relatively small onetime expense or drop in revenues, as it may have little or no cushion available to absorb even a modest setback.
+The second kind of fiscal problem is a structural operating deficit that continues long enough to burn through reserves and is not resolved by revenue increases or spending cuts guickly enough for the municipality to avoid running out of cash as it attempts to meet necessary and fixed expenses such as debt service and payroll.
+Such was the case with Vallejo, Stockton, Detroit and San Bernardino.
+A municipality with this type of problem could be pushed over the edge by a relatively small one-time expense or drop in revenues, as it may have little or no cushion available to absorb even a modest setback.
 For example, the City of Vallejo, which had spent down its reserves in order to meet its obligations over a period of several years, became insolvent as a result of California's economic slowdown and the concomitant drop in real estate and sales tax revenues, combined with significant employee salary and benefit cost increases dictated by collective bargaining agreements.
+The City of Stockton suffered even greater losses due to the burst of the housing bubble, and in addition to unsustainable labor and legacy costs, faced public debt with payment obligations structured to escalate in the future.
+Unfortunately, the COVID-19 pandemic has the potential to be the straw that breaks the back of a municipality already struggling with a structural operating deficit.
+Indeed, the consequences of the pandemic may turn out to be a unique, third such driver of municipal bankruptcy, combining elements of both an extraordinary onetime financial hit with the potential for longer-term structural deficits should revenue losses as a result of associated economic and social dislocations be prolonged while needs, and associated costs, escalate.

-In general, fiscal stress related to one-time problems can be resolved by financing the cure costs over a long enough period so that those costs can be absorbed in the budget over time.
-And while bankruptcy protection may be necessary to buy time to get such a financing done and delay disruptive collections efforts or the forced liquidation of collateral, all efforts should be made to convince creditors to be patient and not to cause the municipality to incur the significant costs associated with a bankruptcy filing.
+In general, fiscal stress related to one-time problems can be resolved by financing cure costs over a long enough period so that those costs can be absorbed in the budget over time.
+And while bankruptcy protection may be necessary to buy time to consummate such a financing and delay disruptive collections efforts or the forced liquidation of collateral, all efforts should be made to convince creditors to be patient and not to cause the municipality to incur the significant costs associated with a bankruptcy filing.

-Fiscal stress related to ongoing structural deficits and lack of reserves is much more difficult to tackle because a financing will have little impact on solving the underlying structural problem: in fact this tactic will likely make things worse by "kicking the can down the road" and increasing the overall costs to the municipality.
+Fiscal stress related to ongoing structural deficits and lack of reserves is much more difficult to tackle because a financing will have little impact on solving the underlying structural problem.
+In fact, this tactic will likely make things worse by "kicking the can down the road" and increasing the overall costs to the municipality.
 In these circumstances, painful cuts in service levels, employee compensation and other expenses may be required, as well as increased revenues through higher taxes or fees.
 Bankruptcy protection may be needed to avoid immediate sanctions for breaching contracts, including labor agreements, missing debt service payments or failing to provide required levels of service.